shawnaxsom/treadon-alwaysgreen-watchface/README.md

 ## Features

 This is a watchface for Fitbit watch devices.
-I'm using a Versa Lite, so it is optimized for that I suppose.
+It hasn't been released to the store yet, it mainly needs some configurable settings.

+The background color ranges from Red (well behind schedule), to Yellow (on schedule), to Green (ahead of schedule).

-The watch at this point shows:
+The Clock view shows:

-- Total steps delta compared to expected steps (currently hard-coded to 10k steps goal 8am-8pm)
+- Current day of week
+- Current time
+- Current date

+The Exercise view is accessed with a single tap, and it shows:

+- How many steps you are ahead or behind schedule
 - Steps this hour
 - Current Time
+- Stopwatch
+- Steps during exercise
-- Total Steps
+- Total steps

 ## Getting Started